skupperproject/skupper-website/input/start/index.md

 The embedded `kubectl` command above looks up the IP address and port for the frontend service and generates a URL for use with `curl`.

-*Note:* If you are using Minikube and the frontend has no external IP, you need to use the `minikube tunnel` command to provide ingress.

 ## The condensed version